From Pain to Perspective

 I am one determined bitch.
 I’ll crunch the shit out of what’s left and resurrect my torso as much as I can.
 I got a redo, a second chance—and that includes my body.

-Between the tape reaction, the swelling, and four months of fuckery, ya—it’s done some damage.
+Between the tape reaction, the swelling, and four months of fuckery—it’s done some damage.

 To someone else, it probably doesn’t even look bad.
 But to me, it’s altered—another thing I’ve gotta adjust to.
-And yep, I cried again.
+Yep, I cried again.

 I reached out to my friend Jen—we’ve been back and forth since she read my post on Friday.
 I showed her the before-and-after pic of my stomach.

-A little background on Jen—she’s been supportive of me throughout this whole journey, as she was in the midst of her own when I started mine.
+A little background on Jen—once a bartender at Captain Jack—she’s been supportive of me throughout this whole journey, as she was in the midst of her own journey when I started mine.
 We have a lot in common—our past.

 Both of us are on a healing journey.
 We struggle with different things, but we hear each other out, and every time we interact, I walk away with more knowledge and more wisdom.